gowizzard1/resume/src/entries/work/powergen-renewable.md

 start: 2018-01-18
 ---

-- Design and develop the AMIni platform.
+▪ Design and develop the AMIni platform.
-- Mobile money integrations
+▪ Mobile money integrations.
-- Suitable energy tariff work around design.
-- Contributed to data warehouse design and implementation
-- Consolidate Infrastructure - deprecate monolithic architecture feature
-- Documented Policies and Procedures
-- Resolving customer issues that are software related
-- Directly worked with the Customer Engagement team to identify and build tools that make the customer experience better.
+▪ Contributed to data warehouse design and implementation ▪ Consolidate Infrastructure - deprecate monolithic architecture feature ▪ Resolving customer issues that are software related ▪ Directly worked with the Customer Engagement team to identify and build tools that make the customer experience better.
-- Configured and deployed monitoring(Prometheus and Grafana)
-- Build a power monitoring tool
-- Design and development of a ticketing service that can interface with any CRM.
+▪ Configured and deployed monitoring(Prometheus and Grafana) ▪ Design and development of a ticketing service that can interface with any CRM.